rbangueses/flex-and-snow-separate-windows/README.md

 The time to deploy is minimal and no development is required on service now.

 ## Setup

+Edit the SnowPlugin.tsx file in src folder, line 23 where it says: `et screenPopBaseURL = "https://dev69218.service-now.com";` make sure the url is for your own Service Now instance.

 This plugin will require modification of the existing Studio flow so that tasks come with the following attributes: